-Knowing is half the battle, and when it comes to chimney fires, knowing how to prevent them is everything.
+Knowing is half the battle, and when it comes to these fires, knowing how to prevent them is everything.

 Preventing Chimney Fires

-There are a number of things you can do in order to prevent chimney fires and producing carcinogenic gases:
+There are a number of things you can do in order to prevent these fires and producing carcinogenic gases:

 - Get an annual chimney inspection.
 Inspectors will be able to tell you if your chimney needs maintenance, or whether creosote has built up.